 Premium discounts are available for homes meeting certain energy-efficient and sustainability standards, and solar power should certainly contribute to that goal.
 One popular example is the Leadership in Energy and Environmental Design (LEED) certification.
 While the LEED standards are strict, your Boston North Shore insurance provider may offer a discount if your home meets the program requirements.
 In addition, as an energy-efficient homeowner, you could become the beneficiary from the highly-regarded reputation of other low-risk consumers known for their commitment to responsibility, creditworthiness and trust.
 Those traits may translate into lower premiums.

-Also of Interest - Lender-Placed Boston North Shore Insurance Facts
+Also of Interest - Boston North Shore Insurance: Getting the Best Deal

 Lastly, the more you know and understand about solar energy and installing solar panels in your home, the better off you’ll be when it comes to anticipating all the costs associated with solar.
 Remember, the technology has come a long way – and will likely progress even further in the near future.